 be granted an offer in compromise, you must meet certain conditions set

 by the IRS.
 For one, you must remain current in filing and paying taxes

 or withholding taxes for the current year.
 You also must remain current

 on filing and paying taxes for the next five years.

 Can I Discharge My Back Taxes in Bankruptcy?

-Depending on the type of tax debt you have, it might be possible to get
+Depending on the type of tax debt you have, it might be possible to get it

-bankruptcy.
+discharged through bankruptcy.
 However, taxes you willfully attempted to evade and penalties for tax

 fraud aren’t dischargeable in bankruptcy.
 Income taxes are dischargeable